Becoming a Certified Nursing Assistant (CNA) or Home Health Aide (HHA) is how many people first enter the health care industry.

 While you’re here, you’ll have the support of great, caring teachers, counselors, a career center and students just like yourself, who want to see you succeed.
 Our CNA program might even have grants to help you pay for things like uniforms, books, equipment and the licensing exam.
 We are with you all the way.

-If you’re interested in applying, just download and print a program packet, then submit it to the Nursing Department.
-(The packet cannot be filled out online.)
-And while you’re at it, you might want to see if we can help you pay for school.
+If you’re interested in applying, come by and pick up an application packet from the our office.
+And while you’re working on that, you might want to see if we can help you pay for school.